ChristopherBull/christopherbull.github.io/research/index.md

 - [SPACE: Suicide Prevention using Analytics and Cybernetic Elements](#space-suicide-prevention-using-analytics-and-cybernetic-elements) &mdash; Passive monitoring of mental health behaviours through pervasive technologies to provide earlier support and intervention.
 - [Peer-Sourcing](#peer-sourcing) &mdash; A new paradigm and software architecture for sourcing peers, with a privacy and distributed focus.
+- [GP Benchmark](#gp-benchmark) &mdash; Website for General Practitioners (GPs) to engage and reflect on simulated medical cases to explore prevalence of certain decision-making biases.
 - [Goshna](#goshna) &mdash; Accessible airport gate announcements for people who are Deaf or Hard of Hearing.

 __Past Projects:__